theKashey/rewiremock/README.md

 # Plugins
  By default - rewiremock has limited features.
 You can extend its behavior via plugins.
- - relative.
-A bit simply, proxyquire-like behavior.
-Will override only first level deps, and will wipe a lot of modules from a cache.
+ - `relative`.
+A bit simplistic, proxyquire-like behavior.
+Will override only first level dependencies, and will wipe a lot of modules from a cache.
- - nodejs.
-Common support to `usual` node.js application.
+ - `nodejs`.
+Common support to "usual" Node.js application.
 Will absolutize all paths.
 Will wipe cache very accurately.
- - webpack-alias.
-Enabled you to use webpack aliases as module names.
+ - `webpack-alias`.
+Enabled you to use Webpack aliases as module names.
- - childOnly.
+ - `childOnly`.
 Only first level dependencies will be mocked.
- - protectNodeModules.
+ - `protectNodeModules`.
 Ensures that any module from node_modules will not be wiped from a cache.
- - toBeUsed.
+ - `toBeUsed`.
 Adds feature.
 The only plugin enabled by default.
- - disabledByDefault.
+ - `disabledByDefault`.
 All mocks will be disabled on create and at the end of each cycle.
- - mockThroughByDefault.
+ - `mockThroughByDefault`.
 All mocks mocked through.
- - usedByDefault.
-All mocks to be used by fact (reverse isolation)
+ - `usedByDefault`.
+All mocks to be used by the fact (reverse isolation)
  ```javascript
  import rewiremock, { addPlugin, removePlugin, plugins } from 'rewiremock';